 Update: I switched out the Cherry MX Blue keyswitches for Kailh Copper keyswitches, and they’re everything I hoped for.
-They’re quieter, too (comparable to typing directly on the MacBook, but not silent).
+They’re quieter, too (comparable to typing directly on the MacBook, but with a loud hollow upstroke).

 There is one more reason why the Ergodox has been significantly less comfortable than using the built-in keyboard on a MacBook.
 With ambient temperatures below 16ºC, my hands get cold while typing on the Ergodox.
 I realized they stay warmer while resting on the big aluminium heatsink that is the body of a MacBook.
 This difference would apply for any external keyboard, but it’s been surprisingly significant while working from home during winter.

 - Overall, the like the keyboard I’ll continue to use it whenever I’m at my desk

 - I think you can have an ergonomic keyboard without removing so many traditional rows and columns

 - I don’t like the thumb clusters, because some keys are awkward to press

 - I compensated for the missing keys by making my own keymap; seems like everyone else does too

 - It’s possible to make a keymap that is similar to a traditional Dvorak layout, and therefore easy to learn

 - Mousekeys suck; I use the Ergodox with a Magic Trackpad even though the thumb clusters are in the way